pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

     response.json
 ```

-We can verify the outcome of this function execution by running the same `list-objects-v2` command from before to check our S3 bucket.
+We can verify the outcome of this function execution by running the same `list-objects-v2` command from before to check the contents of our S3 bucket.
 This time, we should see output similar to the following:

 ```bash
 {